When do the Tokyo Olympics start? Opening Ceremony date, time, TV schedule, TV channel - NBC Sports

 The Tokyo Olympics Opening Ceremony will take place on Friday, July 23.
 According to NBC Olympics, the Opening Ceremony will be broadcast live on NBC beginning at 6:55 a.m.
 ET, and it will be the network’s first-ever live morning broadcast of an Opening Ceremony.
 Primetime coverage of the re-air will begin at 7:30 p.m.
 ET on NBC as well as the NBC Sports app and NBCOlympics.com.
 Savannah Guthrie and Mike Tirico will host this year’s coverage of the Opening Ceremony.

-Below is the full Tokyo Olympics Opening Ceremony programming schedule on NBC from NBC Olympics (all times ET):
+Below is the full Tokyo Olympics Opening Ceremony programming schedule on NBC from NBC Olympics:

 |6:55 a.m. – 11:00 a.m.